 Broad.
-The library provides free services to all residents living within the
+The library provides services to all residents living within the

 It is the mission of the Carlinville Public Library to increase usage of our beautiful facility by providing books, materials, and services to support the educational enrichment of the community, recreational reading, and to introduce children to the world of books.

 Miss Susan Dick was Head Librarian from March of 1877-February of 1884.
-When Miss Dick died in 1914, she left the Society a plot of land and $8000.00.
+When Miss Dick died in 1914, she left the Society a plot of land and $8,000.00.
 She asked the Society to build "a good substantial building, the outside of pressed bricks,two stories high, with modern improvements, basement, and a handsome front."
 This building is located at 112 East First North Street.

 In 1927 the society gave the library to the City of Carlinville.

-The Head Librarians since then have been: Elizabeth Deadrick (1927-1962), Virginia Surman (1962-1976), Iris Zimmer (1976-1995), Elizabeth Kaburick (1995-2007), and Janet Howard (2007-).
+The Head Librarians since then have been: Miss Elizabeth Deadrick (1727-1962), Mrs. Virginia Surman (1962-1976), Mrs. Iris Zimmer (1976-1995), Mrs. Elizabeth Kaburick (1995-2007), and Mrs. Janet Howard (2007-).